sagiadinos/garlic-player/README.md

 Linux, Windows, Raspberry Pi 3, Android, maybe later OSX

-Garlic actually is able to play local and remote (via http) SMIL Files with actual supported features.
+Garlic is able to play local and remote (via http) SMIL Files with the features described below.
-Compilations tested with:
+Compilations were tested with:
- - Kde Neon Ubuntu 16.04 based (Attention when using QtMultimedia cause gstreamer 1.8 seems to have a mem leak)
+ - Kde Neon Ubuntu 16.04 based (Do not use QtMultimedia cause gstreamer 1.8 seems to have a mem leak)
- - Kubuntu 16.10, 17.04, 17.10
+ - Kubuntu 16.10, 17.04, 17.10, 18.04 (native)
  - Debian: Jessie and Stretch
- - Rasperian Stretch rpi 3 with video hw acceleration from [POT](https://github.com/carlonluca/pot)
+ - Rasperian Stretch rpi 3 with hardware video acceleration from [POT](https://github.com/carlonluca/pot) (experimental)
  - Tinker Board (Linaro OS 1.8)
  - Android armv7 (4.4.1, 5.0.1, 5.1.1, 6.0.2 and 7.0)
  - Windows 7 i64 (VS2015 Community Version)